 Genus: Quercus – Family: Fagaceae

-Oak reminds us of our inner strength and integrity as we reconnect with our divine nature.
-This is a time of revisiting our roots in order to heal old stories and wounds.
+Oak reminds us of our inner strength and integrity as we reconnect with our divine nature and spiritual beings.
+It is a time to revisit our roots so we can heal old wounds and stand strong in our truth.

 In 300 BCE, the King of Epirus claimed the Oaks of Dodona as his religious center.
-He declared them to be the earthly dwelling of Zeus, as the “divine father.”
-Oak trees soon became symbols of the sacred masculine.
-By 380 CE, the remaining oak at Dodona was destroyed by the Roman church for its pagan “earthly” roots.
+He declared it to be the earthly dwelling of Zeus, the “divine father.”
+Oak trees soon became symbols of patriarchal rule.
+Ironically, the Roman church destroyed the only remaining “divine” Dodona oak in 380 CE for its pagan “earthly” roots.
 The ancient Hebrew names of El, Elon, Elah, Allon and Allah mean Oak.

 Challenge: Focusing of what can others do for us versus working together for the common good.
-Being rigid, hard and close-minded.
+Being rigid, hard and closed.